Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

 - Offering Gifts.
 As a supervisor, one should not pick out one subordinate to give gifts to celebrate a birthday or holiday.
 For example, during the holiday season, it is important to make sure everyone receives the same gifts and is not left out. there should not be an exchange without everyone receiving something.
 The supervisor should be responsible for making sure no preferential behavior is displayed by bringing in something special for the select few in the office.

-To avoid the appearance of favoritism, supervisors much be aware of their actions throughout the day in all that they do at and away from work.
+To avoid the appearance of favoritism, supervisors must be aware of their actions throughout the day in all that they do both in and out of the office.

 The Buck Stops Here!